White men ran the slave trade, true,

 While others banked the whole affair,

-Or snapped the chain or cracked the whip,
+Or clapped the chain or cracked the whip,

 We never owned a single share,